 The Municipality of North Cowichan may proceed with the adoption of "North Cowichan / Duncan Integrated RCMP Facility Loan Authorization Bylaw No. 3787, 2020" unless at least 10% (2,692) of eligible electors sign and submit a completed copy of this Elector Response Form to the local government by the deadline - 4:00 p.m.
-Monday, July 20, 2020.
+Tuesday, July 14, 2020.

+FULL NAME OF ELECTOR:

+(e.g. Kevin Smith - not K. Smith) (Please Print)

+ELECTOR'S RESIDENTIAL ADDRESS:

+(Full residential (Street) Address including Town/City)

+SIGNATURE OF ELECTOR:

+(Signature)

+DATE:

-FULL NAME OF ELECTOR: (e.g. Kevin Smith - not K. Smith) (Please Print) ELECTOR'S RESIDENTIAL ADDRESS: (Full residential (Street) Address including Town/City) SIGNATURE OF ELECTOR: (Signature) DATE: To be completed (in add dition to the above) if you are a Non-Resident Property Elector I am a non-resident property elect or who lives in another community and owns property in the Municipality of North Cowichan located at: (income feel and industrial (Change) address of managers) (insert full residential (Street) address of property)
+To be completed (in add dition to the above) if you are a Non-Resident Property Elector

+I am a non-resident property elect or who lives in another community and owns property in the Municipality

+of North Cowichan located at:

+(insert full residential (Street) address of property)

+()